kdh4646/redux-counter/README.md

 # 📖 Introduction

 1. Using `npm install redux react-redux` to install packages
-2. Using `npm install @reduxjs/tooklkit` to install packages
+2. Using `npm install @reduxjs/tooklkit` to install packages (remove redux from package.json since it's already exist)
 3. Using `useDispatch()`, `useSelector()` for implementation

 <!--